Stay (2005 film): Production

 Marc Forster's directorial style is artistic, referencing many other films including Vertigo.
 Details such as the length of a character's trousers and what he is wearing on his feet are significant, too.
 Forster has spoken of the film's stylistic link to the films of Nicolas Roeg as there are what appear to be continuity mistakes, which are in fact tied into the plot.

-In an interview with The Collider, Forster confirmed filming took place during late fall 2003, and editing went through several stages, as he took some time off to promote his 2004 fantasy drama film Finding Neverland in order to release the two films separately.
+Forster said filming took place during late fall 2003, and editing went through several stages, as he took some time off to promote his 2004 fantasy drama film Finding Neverland in order to release the two films separately.
 The final draft of the movie was finished by January 2005.

 Reception

 Box office

 The film was a massive box office failure, with a domestic gross of $3,626,883 and a foreign gross of $4,856,914, making a total worldwide gross of $8,483,797; it did not come close to making up for its estimated budget of $50,000,000.